MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 107.0.1418.62)**.
 This update contains a fix for [CVE-2022-4135](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-4135), which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

-Microsoft has also updated **Microsoft Edge Extended Stable Channel (Version 106.0.1370.86)**, which contains the fix to CVE-2022-4135.
+Microsoft has also updated **Microsoft Edge Extended Stable Channel (Version 106.0.1370.86)**, which contains the fix for [CVE-2022-4135](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-4135).

 ## November 10, 2022